Nugetzrul3/Mocha-api-server/README.md

 # Getting started
 --------------

-This is RESTful API which will allow you to interact with Mochachain blockchain.
+This is RESTful API which will allow you to interact with Nutucoin blockchain.

 # How to use it?
 --------------